AI-redteam/CPTF-arm/README.md

 ## 📋 Overview

-RedCloud OS ARM Edition is a comprehensive setup script that brings the powerful cloud pentesting toolkit from [RedCloud OS](https://github.com/RedTeamOperations/RedCloud-OS) to ARM64 devices, including Apple Silicon Macs.
+CPTF ARM Edition is a comprehensive setup script that brings a powerful cloud pentesting toolkit to ARM64 devices, including Apple Silicon Macs.
 This script automates the installation of 40+ cloud security testing tools optimized for AWS, Azure, GCP, and multi-cloud environments.

 ### 🎯 Perfect For